Home →

 1-800-452-1948 (V/TTY)

-Disability Rights Center of Maine (DRC), the statewide protection and advocacy agency for people with disabilities, is a private, nonprofit organization independent of state government.
-In partnership with people with and without disabilities, DRC promotes and enhances the rights of people with disabilities so they can choose to live, receive education, work, be with family and friends and enjoy life in the community of their choice.
-DRC advocates for people with legal-rights problems directly related to their disability by:
+Disability Rights Maine (DRM), the statewide protection and advocacy agency for people with disabilities, is a private, nonprofit organization independent of state government.
+In partnership with people with and without disabilities, DRM promotes and enhances the rights of people with disabilities so they can choose to live, receive education, work, be with family and friends and enjoy life in the community of their choice.
+DRM advocates for people with legal-rights problems directly related to their disability by:

 - providing information about legal rights and service systems.